Djuk1c/roguelike/README.md

 # Roguelike
-Repo for learning Rust as i develop a roguelike clone with Bevy engine, spaghetti code ahead.
+Repo for learning Rust as i develop a simple roguelike clone with Bevy engine, spaghetti code ahead.